 If you're the kind of person who stirs collagen into your morning coffee and spends their Saturday nights doing gua sha facial massages, you're going to want to know about phytoceramides.
 In fact, you're probably already using phytoceramides without even realizing it.
 Present in many popular face creams and serums, phytoceramides are a plant-derived fat molecule that mimics the skin's natural barrier functions to smooth and moisturize.
 But that's not the only way to use them: You can ingest them orally.

 Looking for a youthful glow?
 Let's dive into how ceramides can help and the science behind adding phytoceramides to your beauty and supplement routine.*

 If you think of the skin barrier as "bricks and mortar," ceramides are part of the mortar holding it all together—50%, in fact2.
-They play a huge role in keeping your skin moisturized, glowing, and youthful.
-That is, of course, until they don't.
+They play a huge role in keeping your skin moisturized, glowing, and youthful.* That is, of course, until they don't.
 If you want to get to the root of wrinkles and dry skin, look to the loss of ceramides.